Have you ever wondered what it is that draws people together, and what it is that pulls you apart in relationships?

 If you feel you are struggling in your relationship, or have noticed a pattern repeating itself, it’s OK to reach out and ask for help.

-You may also notice positive changes in your children as you become closer as a couple.
+As an added bonus, you may notice positive changes in your children too as you become closer as a couple.

 It is never too late to change.